-Online harassment is silencing girls: the EU and its Member States can do more and better25 November 2020
+Online harassment is silencing girls: EU and Member States can do more25 November 2020

 Last Friday, the 20th November, was the 31st anniversary of a true milestone for children’s rights – the adoption of the Convention on the Rights of the Child.
 We definitely have progress to celebrate over those 31 years, but we also still have a way to go to achieve the fulfilment of all rights for all children, especially girls.
 Today is the International Day for the Elimination of Violence Against Women and I would like to highlight a particular challenge that especially girls and young women face these days: harassment and abuse online.
 Plan International recently published its report “Free to be online – Girls’ and young women’s experiences of online harassment”, which is staggering.

 A shocking 58 per cent of girls who participated in the survey have experienced online harassment.
 Harassment has many different faces: Girls and young women are being put down for their opinions, being threatened with violence, being sent unwanted pornographic images.
 Like street harassment, online harassment is relentless, often psychologically damaging and can lead to actual physical harm.
 Half of the girls surveyed in the report say that they face harassment more often online than on the street, while perpetrators hide in the seeming anonymity of the internet.

 These negative effects transcend from the online space to the ‘real’ world: 24 per cent, about one in four girls who have been harassed, are left feeling physically unsafe; 42 per cent lose self-esteem or self-confidence; 42 per cent feel mentally or emotionally stressed, and 18 per cent have problems at school.